psychemedia/showntell/README.md

 ### Example Slideshow:

 The `index_maths.ipynb` additionally has cells marked up for use in a slideshow.
-From the notebook *Cell* menu select *Run All* to execute all the cells and then enter the slideshow using the *Enter/Exit RISE Slideshow* toolbar buttom (it looks like a bar chart).
+From the notebook *Cell* menu select *Run All* to execute all the cells and then enter the slideshow using the *Enter/Exit RISE Slideshow* toolbar button (it looks like a bar chart).
 Exit the presentation using the cross in the topleft of the slideshow display.

 To see the slideshow markup, go to the notebook *View* menu and select *Cell Toolbar* and then *Slideshow*.
 Reset the notebook disable using *View > Cell Toolbar > None*.